oracle-livelabs/adb/shared/adb-ai-web-app/integrate-genai/integrate-genai.md

 You can use different large language models (LLM) with Autonomous Database.
 In this lab, you will enable the user **`MOVIESTREAM`** to use the LLM that you set up in the previous lab.

-You will navigate to the SQL Worksheet in order to run queries that will update permissions allowing users make REST calls to Open AI.
+You will navigate to the SQL Worksheet in order to run queries that will update permissions allowing users to make REST calls to OCI Gen AI.
 The credentials are safely stored under a user profile.

 Estimated Time: 10 minutes.